salmanb74-dev/ntg-ticket/NTG-Ticket-User Guide.md

 ## Custom Fields

-Custom fields are global fields defined by administrators and shown on every ticket (new and existing) once created.
+Custom fields are global fields defined by administrators and shown on the ticket form once created.

 ### How Users See Custom Fields
 - Custom fields always appear on the ticket form when defined by the administrator (not tied to category)